-Red-Osier dogwood is a shrub (one to four metres tall) with pointed oval leaves, bright red stems, white/green flowers and small white or blueish white berries.
+Red-Osier dogwood is a shrub (1-4 metres tall) with pointed oval leaves, bright red stems, white/green flowers and small white or blueish berries.

 RANGE & HABITAT

 Find this dogwood in moist soils near wetlands and rivers throughout North America, from Newfoundland and New York to Alaska, B.C. and northern California.